EdDataScienceEES/tutorial-shaistilman/index.md

 ```
 This output shows that removing the interaction terms from the full model results in a significant increase in RSS (which suggests that the interactions are important), but the p-value for the reduction is just above 0.05, meaning the improvement is marginal.

+In summary accoridng ot all of our methods our final model should be

 # 8. Summary

 These methods can be used together or separately depending on the stage of model selection: